ENROLLMENT OPEN · 21 JUL 22 SEP 2026 · 9 WEEKS

 Weekly office hours for personalized assistance.

-The full version: complete the nine weeks, submit the homework — if you don’t have three AI-native systems you built yourself and use daily, full refund.
+Complete the nine weeks, submit the homework.
+If you don’t have three AI-native systems you built yourself and use daily, full refund.

 Build the thing you keep not building.